3 Best Practices for Incident Categorization to Support Key Performance Indicators

 Poor Key Performance Indicators can blind decision makers

-Three best practices are required to address this all too common problem of attaining accurate reporting:
+Three best practices are required to address this all a too common problem of attaining accurate reporting:

 - A coherent incident management process is necessary in order to properly categorize incident activity.
 Its definitions must be clear, taking into account outliers, clarifying how root causes and impacts are to be tracked, and providing a workflow to assist analysts in accurately and consistently determining incident categorization.

 - The process must be enforced to guarantee uniform results in support of coherent KPI’s.
 Training, quality assurance, and reinforcement are all necessary to ensure total stakeholder buy-in.